COPRS/infrastructure/docs/architecture/README.md

 Metrics are stored on the object storage after a 30 minutes consolidation.
 They are kept raw for 1month, then down-sampled to one point for each 5min period for 4months, and finaly down-sampled to one point for each 60min period after 4months.

-In order to benefit from Thanos all metrics access have to be done trough the thanos query endpoint, a graphical interface is exposed
+In order to benefit from Thanos all metrics access have to be done through the thanos query endpoint, a graphical interface is exposed.

-The ruler graphical interface is exposed
+The ruler graphical interface is exposed.

 #### Prometheus Exporters